Hopkins Rides

-Hopkins Rides is an amusement ride manufacturer based in Palm City, Florida.
-The company has produced amusement rides for over 45 years and currently focuses on water rides.
+Hopkins Rides was an amusement ride manufacturer located in Palm City, Florida, United States.
+Founded in 1962, the company was primarily involved in producing water rides, although for a brief time, it also built and designed seven roller coasters.
+They also helped reprofile and retrack two Arrow Dynamics coasters.
+Hopkins Rides was acquired by Canadian company WhiteWater West Industries in 2012.

 History

 In 1962 O.D.
 Hopkins incorporated Hopkins Engineering of Contoocook, New Hampshire and started installing ski lifts for J.A.
 Roebling & Sons of Trenton, New Jersey.
 In 1965, Hopkins purchased the ski lift division and all the related assets from Roebling & Sons.
 Soon afterwards a competitor, Universal Design Ltd., discontinued manufacturing Sky Rides, and their customers turned to Hopkins Engineering for parts.
 Hopkins' first customer in the amusement business was Charles Wood of Storytown USA.

 In 1971, the name of the company was changed to O.D.
 Hopkins Associates Inc. In 1979, Hopkins was approached by Paul Roads, owner of Wonderland Park (Texas), to build a reasonably-priced log flume for his park.
 The success of that project started Hopkins in the water ride manufacturing business.
 The aerial ropeway/sky ride division was spun off to Skyfair, Inc. on January 1, 1986.

 In November, 2001, O.D.
 Hopkins and Associates Inc. filed for bankruptcy protection.
 The company reorganized and emerged as Hopkins Rides, LLC in May 2002, and was for a brief time in partnership with Reverchon Industries of France.

 In August 2012 water slide manufacturer WhiteWater West acquired assets and intellectual property from Hopkins Rides, LLC.
 Although WhiteWater Attractions has adopted the Hopkins Rides technology, it is not a parent company to Hopkins Rides, LLC and the companies operate independently.
 WhiteWater sells its products under the Water Rides brand.